zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 This is English as a Second Language Podcast episod e 973.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 If you become a me mber of ESL Podcast, you can download the Learning Guide for this episode.
-Y ou can also like us on Facebook at facebook.com/eslpod.
+You can also like us on Facebook at facebook.com/eslpod.

 Today’s episode is all about attraction.
 Let’s get started.